 What's the harm in smoking?

 Tobacco smoking harms almost every organ in your body.
-It is a leading cause of death and illness in NSW resulting in around 5,400 deaths and 47,000 hospitalisations each year.
-Smoking is a major risk factor for coronary heart disease, stroke, peripheral vascular disease, many cancers and a variety of other diseases and conditions.
+It is a leading cause of death and illness in NSW resulting in around 6,850 deaths and 60,250 hospitalisations in 2017-18.
+Smoking is a major risk factor for many diseases and health conditions including coronary heart disease, stroke, peripheral vascular disease, and many cancers.

 One in every two smokers will die early as a result of being a smoker.
 Many long term smokers will die in middle age due to smoking related illnesses.